ckan/ckan/doc/documentation-guidelines.rst

     git submodule init
     git submodule update

-You may occassionally have to run ``git submodule update`` again, when someone updates the theme, but this doesn't happen often.
+You may occasionally have to run ``git submodule update`` again, when someone updates the theme, but this doesn't happen often.